 Q: How does the admission process work?

-Admission materials are submitted to and compiled by the Columbian College of Arts and Sciences Graduate Admissions office.
+Our application system is designed to be completely electronic.
+Applicants complete applications through the online system, uploading unofficial transcripts and other required documents.
+Recommenders upload recommendation letters via links provided in system-generated emails.
+Applications are first reviewed for completeness by the Columbian College of Arts and Sciences Graduate Admissions office.
 The majority of our departments will review applications only when they are complete.
-Accordingly, your application will remain in the Columbian College Graduate Admissions office until all your supporting documents have been received.
+Accordingly, your application will remain with the Columbian College Graduate Admissions office until all your supporting documents have been received (preferably electronically).

 Q: When is the application deadline?

 Application deadlines vary by program.
-To learn the deadline for your program, please visit your program's profile page.
+To learn the deadline for your program, please visit the application information page for your program.
 We must receive your online application and all supporting documents before 12 p.m. on the day of the admission deadline.

 Q: I've missed the application deadline.
 May I still apply?